 SFS: A Different Kind of Study Abroad Program

 Learn Japanese in the Heart of Tokyo with KCP International

 Studying Abroad in Nepal with Institute for Village Studies

 Bring the classroom to life with Wildlands Studies

 USAC Virtual Internship - Alumni Q&A: The Benefits of a Virtual Internship

 Virtual Global Internships: Access to Resume Builders!

 An internship provides valuable work experience, exploration of a career path, development of skills, networking opportunities, fulfilling of degree requirements, and more!
-Join The Intern Group, ISA Global Remote Internships and Career Semester, SIT Study Abroad and AIFS Global Experiences for 30 minutes as we highlight both in-person and virtual international internships.
+The Intern Group, ISA Global Remote Internships and Career Semester, SIT Study Abroad and AIFS Global Experiences highlight both in-person and virtual international internships in this recording.

 Amanda Gorman Shares Her Study Abroad Story

 "It was so life-changing and phenomenal; I don’t think that I would be who I am today without that experience.”